rpaschoal/ng-chat/README.md

 * [localization]{Localization}: Contract defining all text that is rendered by this component.
 Supply your own object for full text localization/customization.
 Supplying this setting will override all  other localization settings.

 __Events__
-* (onUserClicked){User}: Event emitted every time a user is clicked on the chat window and a new chat window is opened.
+* (onParticipantClicked){IChatParticipant}: Event emitted every time a user/group is clicked on the chat window and a new chat window is opened.
-* (onUserChatOpened){User}: Event emitted every time a chat window is opened, regardless if it was due to a user click on the friends list or via new message received.
+* (onParticipantChatOpened){IChatParticipant}: Event emitted every time a chat window is opened, regardless if it was due to a user/group click on the friends list or via new message received.
-* (onUserChatClosed){User}: Event emitted every time a chat window is closed.
+* (onParticipantChatClosed){IChatParticipant}: Event emitted every time a chat window is closed.
 * (onMessagesSeen){Message[]}: Event emitted every time a chunk of unread messages are seen by a user.

 #### Implement your ChatAdapter: